 What Version of Windows are You Running?

 It’s easy to find out.
 RIGHT click on the Windows icon – click the word RUN – type winver – hit Enter/Return.
+Read the returned information.
 Now you know for sure what version you are running.

 VLC Keyboard Shortcuts

 Let me start by saying these are some real time savers!
 That being said: if you have taken my advice over the years, you’ve downloaded your FREE copy of the VLC Media Player.
 If not, it’s available by clicking here.
 It’s a fantastic media player that will properly run almost every codec in use.
 It’s much better than the players that come with either your Apple or Windows machine.
+It is the default player on every system we operate.
 Now, for the good stuff…